vdhamer/Git-Crypt-Demo/README.md

 	On a Mac it will show a very small, easy to overlook window.
 	But you can also run the code on an iOS device where it is shown full screen.

-	It displays "Hello, world!" with a lower-case "w".
+	It displays "Contents of file Unsecret.txt" with a lower-case "w".
 	That text is neither of the 2 text files, because we are not using them yet.

 	At this point, we have actually encrypted something (going by `git-crypt status` and